REBUSLY

 Read the Story

-A news passage tied to the puzzle answer.
-Three comprehension questions: what happened, who was involved, why it matters.
+A news passage tied to the puzzle answer, with three comprehension questions: what happened, who was involved, why it matters.

 Compare Sources